12138mICHAEL1111/AID/README.md

 - 'flutter_project' contains the code for mobile app

 #### Location of deployment
-- online simulator for ios and android device without any installation: https://appetize.io/login Email: k19035556@kcl.ac.uk password: 123456 Select a device and click 'view' to run the app.
+- online simulator for ios and android device without any installation: https://appetize.io/login Email: k19035556@kcl.ac.uk password: 123456 Select a device in the dashboard and click 'view' to run the app.
-- online website application for querying user data: https://stop-variants.herokuapp.com/
+- online website application for querying and displaying user data: https://stop-variants.herokuapp.com/